dzlab/dzlab.github.io/_posts/2022-02-10-spark-jdbc-partitioning.md

 ![spark read no partitioning]({{ "assets/2022/02/20220210-spark-read-no-partitioning.png" | absolute_url }}){: .center-image }

+## Partitioning on numeric or date or timestamp columns
 Luckily, Spark provides few parameters that can be used to control how the table will be partitioned and how many tasks Spark will create to read the entire table.

 You can check all the options Spark provide for while using JDBC drivers in the documentation page - [link](https://spark.apache.org/docs/latest/sql-data-sources-jdbc.html).
 The options specific to partitioning are as follows: